Common Food Allergies

 Often their symptoms will be quite bizarre and not match any particular clinical picture.
 It can be very difficult to convince these patients that they are not food allergic or intolerant, and often “Alternative” practitioners will have reinforced their food aversion.

 The media can promote and popularise what we call “Anecdotal” Allergies.
 Conditions that have no scientific basis become common place and are slowly accepted as mainstream disease entities.
-People are constantly being diagnosed with Chronic candidiasis, Yeast allergy or Sugar allergy.
+People are constantly being diagnosed with Chronic candidiasis, Gut Dysbiosis, Leaky Gut Syndrome, Yeast allergy or Sugar allergy.
 Sugar is not an allergen.
 An allergen has to be a protein or a protein-binding hapten.
 Reactive hypoglycaemia is often brandished about, but random blood glucose levels are inevitably normal.
 Clinical Ecologists talk about Multiple Chemical Sensitivities which really have no pathologic basis and are diagnosed from the most bizarre and vague symptom complexes.
 Then conditions such as Hyperactivity, Chronic post viral fatigue and Autism are blamed on food intolerance with no convincing research or evidence based studies.

 Allergy is often diagnosed using Vega electro-magnetic fields, Kinesiology or muscle strength testing or even worse – with Hair Analysis.
 There are pseudo-scientific tests such as the Nutron and ALCAT test or leucocytotoxic test that has never been found to be accurate ever since it was first developed in 1956.
 No wonder the science of food allergy is on shaky ground with conventional practitioners!